Skip to main content

 Typical dose range: 50–100 mg subcutaneously 2–3× weekly (injection).
 Oral NR/NMN precursors: 250–1,000 mg daily.

-Route: Subcutaneous injection or oral (precursors)
+Route: Subcutaneous injection or oral (precursors).

-Full protocol: NAD+ Injection Protocol
+Full Protocol: NAD+ Injection Guide.

 Ipamorelin + CJC-1295 Stack

 Beyond muscle growth, the ipamorelin + CJC-1295 combination is the most commonly discussed anti-aging peptide foundation.
 Growth hormone underpins skin quality, sleep, recovery, body composition, and cellular repair — all of which decline with age.
+See the Ipamorelin protocol and the CJC-1295 + Ipamorelin GH Pulse Stack.

 Cognitive & Neuroprotective Peptides